MagiusCHE/steam-shortcuts-editor/rust/README.md

 ## Develop
 ### Dependencies:
 - (optional) `yarn`
-Steam Deck actually has glibc 2.33 and we need 2.34.
+Steam Deck actually has `glibc 2.33` and we need `2.34` so link it statically.
 - `rustup target add x86_64-unknown-linux-musl`
 - or `yarn install`
 ### Compile